medavox/kotlinx.serialization/docs/basic-serialization.md

 ### Constructor properties requirement

-If we want to define the `Project` class so that it takes a path string, and then deconstructs it into the corresponding properties, we might be tempted to write something like the code below.
+If we want the `Project` class to takes a path string, and then deconstruct it into the corresponding properties, we might be tempted to write something like the code below.

 ```kotlin
 @Serializable